srinidhi-ramanujam/quant-magic-SandP-500/PLAN.md

 **Progress (Nov 10)**
 - Ground-truthed TS_001 using a DuckDB profit-margin consistency query; JSON + validator entries now include the exact SQL, sample data, and insights, so the `profit_margin_consistency_trend` template has a concrete reference implementation.
 - Registered `profit_margin_consistency_trend` in the template catalog / metadata / FAISS store so hybrid retrieval can route Technology profit-margin questions without falling back to the LLM.
+- Ground-truthed TS_003 with FY2021-FY2023 total-debt reductions (AT&T, AIG, US Bancorp, Deere, Apple) and shipped the `debt_reduction_progression` template for leverage questions.

 ---